Skip to main content

-Meticillin-resistant Staphylococcus Aureus MRSA
+Meticillin-resistant Staphylococcus aureus

-This article is for Medical Professionals
+Medical Professionals

 Staphylococcus aureus is a Gram-positive bacterium that colonises the skin; nasal carriage occurs in about 25-30% of healthy people.
 Meticillin-resistant S. aureus (MRSA) is usually acquired during exposure to hospitals and other healthcare facilities and causes a variety of serious healthcare-associated infections.
-However, 1-3% of the total population are colonised with MRSA and in most cases no treatment is necessary, as colonisation does not lead to any harmful infection.[1]
+However, 1-3% of the total population are colonised with MRSA and in most cases no treatment is necessary, as colonisation does not lead to any harmful infection.1

 Meticillin resistance is clinically very important because a single genetic element confers resistance to the the beta-lactam antibiotics, which include penicillins, cephalosporins and carbapenems.
 Over the period of 20-30 years, MRSA strains have been present in hospitals - hospital-acquired MRSA (HA-MRSA); they have become a major cause of hospital-acquired infection.
-Community-acquired MRSA (CA-MRSA) emerged worldwide in the late 1990s.[2]
+Community-acquired MRSA (CA-MRSA) emerged worldwide in the late 1990s.2

 Most MRSA infections in the UK that appear to have a community onset occur in patients who are found to have had direct or indirect contact with hospitals, care homes or other healthcare facilities.
 These MRSA strains are typical of the local HA-MRSA and may be carried asymptomatically by patients for months after discharge.
 However, new strains of MRSA have emerged that cause infections in community patients who have no previous history of direct or indirect healthcare contact.